goshiphq/goship-cms/content/articles/quote-ftl.md

 ---
 # Get a Full Truckload Freight Quote in a Seconds

-Booking a shipment doesn’t have to be difficult, and shipping services like GoShip.com help simplify the process through our wide network of reputable carriers and negotiated rates.
-With GoShip.com’s [freight rate calculator](https://beta.goship.com), you’ll get access to instant truckload freight quotes without having to talk to a freight broker.
+Booking a shipment doesn’t have to be difficult, and shipping services like GoShip help simplify the process through our wide network of reputable carriers and negotiated rates.
+With GoShip’s [freight rate calculator](https://beta.goship.com), you’ll get access to instant truckload freight quotes without having to talk to a freight broker.

-When you get a freight quote from GoShip.com, you get a list of competitive rates just within a few clicks!
+When you get a freight quote from GoShip, you get a list of competitive rates just within a few clicks!
 You just choose dates and enter basic shipment information, and get an instant list of estimates.
-GoShip.com provides users with an online bill of lading (BOL), so you’ll never have to stress while shipping your goods.
+GoShip provides users with an online [bill of lading](https://www.fedex.com/en-us/shipping/freight/bill-of-lading.html) (BOL), so you’ll never have to stress while shipping your goods.
 Freight shipping doesn’t have to be difficult, so we provide the simple online booking, instant quotes, and affordable shipping services.

 ## How do I get a freight quote?

-With GoShip.com, you can get a freight quote in no time with these three steps:
+With GoShip, you can get a freight quote in no time with these three steps:

 1. Enter the city or a ZIP code of the pickup and delivery.
-2. Choose the trailer type you need.
+2. Choose the [trailer type](https://haletrailer.com/blog/types-of-semi-trailer-axles-2/) you need.
 3. Get the list of freight rates and choose the pickup date!

-## Why Use GoShip.com for Getting An Instant Freight Quote?
+## Why Use GoShip for Getting An Instant Freight Quote?

 We’re here to make the shipping process as simple as possible for you.